madbee99/Final_Project/README.md

   * In particular, what does a select group of college admission stats look like?
 *See the analyses on Stanford University, UC Berkeley, UCLA, and Princeton University within the presentation.*

-* Recommendation for Future Analysis
+* Recommendation for Future Analysis/Things I would have done differently:
   * Find a more complex dataset for the machine learning model
   * This analysis was limited to publicly-accessible data; a future analysis could study privately-available applicant data for a specific university -- data for each individual applicant, his/her test scores, GPA, letters of recommendation, acceptance/rejection, etc.

-* Anything I would have done differently:
-  * Created a more complex machine learning model (and also find a better dataset for the model)
-  * Found a better public dataset (each row represents an individual rather than an aggregated number of individuals)
-  * Spent more time on the dashboard formatting and learn more about HTML
+  * Spend more time learning HTML and dashboard formatting

 ## GitHub
 ### Brief Outline of Project: